T3sT3ro/SdfManipulator/README.md

       performance issues on linux.
 To start with vulkan use `-force-vulkan -force-gfx-mt` in extra command lines passed to Unity (can be
       set inside unity hub)

+## Usage:

+- Refer to existing controllers
+    - for now (due to engine limitations) the properties of the controller must be defined with a field annotated with `[DontCreateProperty]` in lowerCase and a corresponding property annotated with `[CreateProperty]` and `[ShaderProperty]` or `[ShaderStructural]` returning and setting it (and invoking appropriate events).
+THE PROPERTY MUST BE NAMED THE SAME AS THE FIELD FOR NOW, ONLY STARTING WITH "PascalCase", e.g. field `someRadius` and property `SomeRadius`.
+Without it, the default inspector won't generate and bind property, so manual editor creation will be necessary
+    - return a subclass of `Data` that is used to build the AST. `Data` forms a kind of contract: two separate components can expect an SdfData to be of some certain shape and hold some required data.
+For example `SdfData` may include `evaluationExpression` that can be assumed to hold an expression of type `(float3) -> SdfResult` and a bunch of `Requirements` including a path to the required `hlsl` file or an exported SdfFunction required to be present in the generated shader for the evaluation expression to evaluate.
+    - `Processor`, `ShaderPreset` and `RaymarchingShaderGenerator` for assembling final shader code.
+Refer to their
+    - usage for detailed understanding.
+Basically `Processor` is mainly a marker/handler of requirements/evaluation context, `ShaderPreset` is configurable generator factory and generators are stateful but ephemeral and disposable generators based on `Processor`.
+- Creating scenes:
+    - Use context menu in the Assets folder and select `SDF > Scene` option.
+Opening the prefab will open the stage for editing the scene.
+Editing SDF scenes takes place inside prefabs, so be aware that modifying instances may not yield any results.
+    - The scenes are not editable outside the prefab stage (e.g. adding new primitive).
+They are only controllable (e.g. updating a uniform/keyword)
+    - Adding primitives is as simple as adding components to game objects or using `SDF` context menu in game object hierarchy window.

 ## TOP-LEVEL concepts: